 The delectability of cocoa powder will sweeten any cup of Keurig in an instant.
 You need only a teaspoon, so refrain from dumping too much powder in.
 Then it would just be overpowering.
 Stir well so you don’t have any clumps.

 Perfect for springtime, cardamom lends Keurig coffee a flowery taste and aroma that will brighten your day.
 If you have whole cardamom pods handy, brew them with your coffee beans.
 You can also use ground cardamom, but only a pinch.

 If the Cinnabon K-Cups are all sold out, make your own version at home with cinnamon in your coffee.
 Spicy and sweet at the same time, cinnamon feels like a treat.
 You can add some powder into your cup or even plunk a whole cinnamon stick in there.

 If your Keurig coffee is too strong, you have plenty of options to reduce its flavor intensity.
-Try a new K-Cup flavor, switch from light roast to dark roast, or buy a new Keurig machine with more advanced coffee strength settings.
+Try a new K-Cup flavor, switch to a reusable K-cup, or buy a new Keurig machine with more advanced coffee strength settings.
 Best of luck!

 One final note: If someone in your family or friend enjoys strong coffee, there are ways to give them exactly what they want.
 Check out our article, “How Does the Strong Button Work on a Keurig?”